Kuadrant/authorino/docs/terminology.md

   and permissions; it is where the auth system is configured.
 * **Policy Decision Point (PDP)**: where the authorization requests are sent and policies are evaluated accordingly with the permissions being requested.
 * **Policy Enforcement Point (PEP)**: where the authorization is effectively enforced, usually at the resource server side, based on a response provided by the Policy Decision Point (PDP).
 * **Policy Storage**: where policies are stored and from where they can be fetched, perhaps to be cached.
-* **Red Hat SSO**: auth server; downstream version of Keycloak.
+* **Red Hat SSO**: auth server; downstream Product created from the Keycloak Open Source project.
 * **Refresh token**:
 * **Resource**:
 * **Resource server**: